In regard to energy-efficient HVAC installation in Albany, there’s great news for you this tax period.

 Is There a Maximum Amount I Can Claim?

-Yes, there’s a lifetime cap of $500 per home.
-This means if you have claimed this reduction in past years, you are required to decrease any credit you already claimed.
+Yes, there’s a lifetime maximum credit of $500 per home.
+This means if you have claimed this incentive in past years, you should decrease any credit you already claimed.

-If you have claimed the top amount, you aren’t eligible for any additional reductions under this extension.
+If you have claimed the top amount, you aren’t eligible for any additional incentives under this extension.

 - Windows and skylights—$200